huaminghuangtw/Evergreen-Notes/Permanent-Notes/happiness.md

 * Visible metrics → e.g., money
 * Hidden metrics → e.g., time with family, [peace of mind](Peace%20from%20mind.md)
-* Remember: _The hidden metrics only become visible when it's too late…_
+* Remember: _The hidden metrics only become visible when it’s too late…_

 ---